-7.1 JPEG decoder
+6.1.
+JPEG decoder

 The actual design-space exploration of the JPEG decoder was performed in the previous section.
-The concurrency measures of the resulting solutions, shown in Figure 8, indicate that the designs 5 and 6 are good solutions.
-To verify this, we mapped these solutions and a reference solution on a multi-processor platform.
+The concurrency measures of the resulting solutions, shown in Figure 7, indicate that designs 4 and 5 are good solutions.
+To verify this, we mapped these solutions and a reference solution from [4] on the same multi-processor system [30] as used in [4].
+This system consists of a set of MIPS processors and a set of memories that communicate through a snooping interconnection network.
+All processors in the system operate on a single queue of runable tasks.
+A small operating system dynamically assigns tasks to processors.